jhpyle/docassemble/_docs/docker.md

   initialization process, so that the application responds on port 80.
 * A script called `sync` that consolidates log files in one place, to support the [Logs] interface.
-* A script called `reset` that restarts the server.
 * A script called `update` that installs and upgrades the [Python] packages on the system.
+* A script called `reset` that restarts each of the tasks that use the **docassemble** [Python] packages.
+This is called after packages are installed, [Python] modules are changed, or the [Configuration] is changed.

 There is also a [Supervisor] service called `syslogng`, which is dormant on a single-server system.
 (The [syslog-ng] application is used in the multi-server arrangement to consolidate log files from multiple machines.)

-[NGINX] is used by default, but it is possible (mostly for backwards compatibility reasons) to run Apache instead of [NGINX].
+For the web server, [NGINX] is used by default, but it is possible (mostly for backwards compatibility reasons) to run Apache instead of [NGINX].
 For this reason, there is a service called `apache2`, which is defined in the configuration but does not run unless `DAWEBSERVER` is set to `apache`.

 Finally, there is a service called `initialize`, which runs automatically when [Supervisor] starts.
 This is a shell script that